panchalsagar/PCA-Assignments/README.md

 Performed PCA on wine dataset and apply clustering algorithms

+1. As our problem is suggesting to use first 3 principal components for further computation, Extracting the three features from PCA_dataset

+2. Performing Heirarchical Agglomerative Clustering

+3. Performing K-MEANS Clustering

+4. Preparing Actual Vs. Predicted Clusering Data

 Problem Statement

 Perform Principal component analysis and perform clustering using first